 - 50% deposit with registration guarantees your space – register early before the workshop sells out.

-- Deadline to register & pay deposit is 3/1/23.
+- Deadline to register & pay deposit has been extended to 6/1/23.
 (Deposits, reservations, and arrangements are made well in advance of the trip, so we need to receive your registration + deposit on time.)

 - Balance is due by 6/1/23, or you can pay in full upon registration (deposit + trip fee).

 - Deadline to register in class is 6/1/23; no deposit or trip fee refund will be given after 3/1/23.
 No exceptions.

 - If you must cancel, contact Corrie, the workshop coordinator, immediately.
 You can transfer your deposit & trip fee to another person, at no charge.
 If there is a wait list, we will give you the first name on the list to whom you can offer your spot.
 Otherwise, no refunds will be issued under any circumstances.
 We encourage you to purchase trip insurance with “Cancel for Any Reason” to cover you for unexpected circumstances.

 Registration + payment online:

 To register and pay online, click below.
 Your payment will be processed through PayPal.

 - apartment or shared house rental in Oaxaca – assigned on first-come, first served basis